Home Water Treatment in Perspective

 Probably the most unbiased source of consumer protection against fraudulent dealers is the National Sanitation Foundation (NSF).
 NSF is a not-for-profit organization dedicated to solving health and environmental problems.
 They provide a product registration and listing service that shows the results of third party evaluations, testing and inspection programs performed on water treatment units.
 As mentioned above, the product testing is totally voluntary.
 However, an NSF seal only means that the device has been tested according to NSF protocols and passed.
 This does not always mean that the product will perform as advertised or that it will do so for extended periods of time.

-Other organizations like the Better Business Bureau, County Extension Offices, and Consumer Reports can provide additional unbiased information to prospective buyers of treatment equipment.
+Other government agencies like the U.S. Environmental Protection Agency and private organizations like the Better Business Bureau and Consumer Reports can provide additional unbiased information to prospective buyers of treatment equipment.
 Because these organizations often deal directly with consumers, they know the success and failure rates of various devices and may provide buyers with information like company reputation, warranties, and facts on water treatment.
 A wise consumer should seek out these third party opinions before selecting a company or device.